 Answer: You can log in to your account at www.uhcretireeaccounts.com or call RRA Customer Service at 877-298-2305.

-If you have further questions, refer to the Retirement Plan Summary Plan Description or contact HR@getty.edu.
+If you have further questions, contact HR@getty.edu.

 ✓ Consider your medical options.